microsoft/FluidExamples/teams-fluid-hello-world/README.md

 ### Sync Fluid and view data

 With `fluidMap` defined, we can now have Fluid and view interact.
-However, it's better practice and cleaner code, let's separate the Fluid logic from the Teams [content page definition](./src/client/helloWorldTab/HelloWordlTab.tsx), and pass the `fluidMap` to a React component that handles all the Fluid logics.
+However, it's better practice and cleaner code to separate the Fluid logic from the Teams [content page definition](./src/client/helloWorldTab/HelloWordlTab.tsx), and pass the `fluidMap` to a React component that handles all of the interactions with the `SharedMap` itself.

 Before we pass the `fluidMap` to a React component, we need to ensure that it is defined.
 If `fluidMap` is not defined, we will just return a loading text.